 This course is designed especially for beginner and intermediate developers looking to design and build efficient databases for their applications.
 It is divided into 21 lectures and offers 1.5 hours of on-demand video.
 The classes provide an introduction to databases and their design.
 They explain how to build a database the right way, normalize a schema, and use the different types of relationships, among other concepts.
 The instructor is a software engineer with experience in the design and development of successful software products.

-You Can Learn Database Design in 2023!
+You Can Learn Database Design!

 I hope this tour through the best alternatives for learning database design will be useful for you.
 The important thing – besides choosing a learning path and following it – is not thinking that you won’t need any more education after taking a course or reading a book.